TheSeaCook/tape2esxdos/README.md

 `.t2esx -f` to self-update, you have to load the new version somewhere else and later move it under `/dot`.

+### Data transfer tips

+If you need to transfer more than one file, you can use regular `tar` to bundle all of them together and, optionally, compress it with `zx7` utility (make sure you have `dzx7` installed on your Speccy).
+Under NextZXOS it is easier to use regular ZIP.

 ### Example

 ![screencast](docs/screencast.gif)